metriport/metriport/packages/carequality-sdk/README.md

 ### Testing

-In order to run the tests, you need to have the following environment variables set, usually in a `.env` file:
+In order to run the E2E tests, you need to have the following environment variables set, usually in a `.env` file:

 ```
+CQ_API_MODE=... # dev, staging, production
-ORG_OID=... # The OID of the organization to be used in the tests.
+CQ_TEST_ORG_OID=... # The OID of the organization to be used in E2E tests in prodution
-API_MODE=... # dev, staging, production
+CQ_MANAGEMENT_ORG_OID=... # The OID of the managing organization
-MANAGEMENT_API_KEY=... # API key for the Carequality Management API
+CQ_MANAGEMENT_API_KEY=... # API key for the Carequality Management API
-ORG_CERTIFICATE=... # The certificate (public key) for the organization.
-ORG_PRIVATE_KEY=... # An RSA key corresponding to the specified orgCert.
-ORG_PRIVATE_KEY_PASSWORD=... # The password to decrypt the private key.
 ```

 ```